Cold and Flu Prevention

 - Practice proper hand hygiene.
 Wash hands carefully and frequently with soap and water.
 Use hand and skin cleansers.

 - Ensure frequent cleaning and disinfecting of commonly touched surfaces.
-Use disinfectant with an influenza claim.
+Use safer disinfectants for cleaner environment.

 - Cough or sneeze into elbows.
 Avoid coughing or sneezing into hands, which are more likely to spread bacteria and the flu virus through touch.